freeman-lab/tinycloud/README.md

 #### `cloud.destroy([cb])`

 Terminate a cluster.
+All instances will be shut down and terminated (what 'terminated' actually means depends on your cloud provider).

-`cb` if provided will be called with `cb(error, data)`.
-If successful, `data` will be a list of terminated instances.
+`cb` if provided will be called with `cb(error, results)`. `results` will be an array with the status of each instance (whether it passed or failed)

+TODO document `results` exactly

 #### `cloud.list([tag], cb)`

 List instances associated with a cluster.

-`tag` restricts the list to only those instances belonging to the group with that tag, e.g. `master` or `worker`.
+`tag` is optional and restricts the list to only those instances belonging to the group with that tag, e.g. `master` or `worker`.
 Default is to list all instances.

 `cb` if provided will be called with `cb(error, data)`.
-If successful, `data` will be a list of instances.
+If successful, `data` will be an array of instances.

 #### `cloud.login([tag], [ind], keyfile, [cb])`